 biggest and most lively.
 Food, wine, clothing, breads, chocolates, silver, antiques, cloth, local crafts, soaps, pottery, roasted chickens, cheese, hats, handbags, old books,

-antiques, jewelery, shoes: the big market day has it all.
-There is always a "peite
+antiques, jewelry, shoes: the big market day has it all.
+There is always a "petite

 marché" every day of the week for food essentials - just behind the old "corn